stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 ---
 You should be up and running on #stratapp within 2 cups of coffee, which is a far cry from the weeks or months it usually takes to deploy software.

-# no need for big bang rollouts
+# no need for big bang roll outs

 One beauty of #stratapp is that you can do the roll out progressively, selecting who sees what pages in the app, right down to each individual employee.